suixinsuo/olympus-protocol/docs/OlympusBasicIndex.md

 ```

 #### &emsp;Description
-> Index manager executes the function to buy tokens that defined in index using the investor's investment.
+> Index manager executes the function to buy the tokens that are defined in the index

 #### &emsp;Returns
 > Whether the function executed successfully or not.